Qirky/Troop/README.md

 	python run-client.py --mode path/to/interpreter

-On running this script you will be asked for four things:

-- The IP address of the Troop Server (default is "localhost")
-- The port of the Troop Server (default is 57890)
-- A name you wish to be identified by while using Troop
-- The password for the Troop Server

 If you've connected successfully then you'll greeted with an interface with three boxes.
 The largest of the boxes is used to input code and the others to display console responses and some stats about character usages.
 To evaluate a line of code make sure your text cursor is placed in the line you want and press `Ctrl+Return`.
 If there are any other users connected you should see coloured markers in the text displaying their names.
 You can even execute code they've written and vice versa.

 You can create a `client.cfg` file in the root directory if you have a host / port that you want to connect to regularly.
 It's contents should contain two lines:

 	host=<hostname_or_ip_address>
 	port=<port_number>

 ## Troubleshooting